A lot of questions are coming up about packing for a long road trip. Here are the first 10 steps to take for any major road trip with kids.

-When I am planning out any trip, I try and figure out which hotels we are staying will have onsite guest laundry or a economically feasible laundry service.
+When I am planning out any trip, I try and figure out which hotels we are staying will have onsite guest laundry or an economically feasible laundry service.
 I also figure every major city we visit will have a wash and fold service where I can drop clothes off to and pick them up at the end of the day.
 Once I have figured out where these places are I can calculate the maximum amount of time I need to go without laundry.
 I highly suggest never packing more than 7 days of clothes.
 You will not need them.
-You also don’t need heels or jewellery unless you are going to a wedding.
+You also don’t need heels or jewelry unless you are going to a wedding.
 Only you will notice.
-I try to stick to packing 5 days of clothes for each of us and two pairs of pyjamas.
+I try to stick to packing 5 days of clothes for each of us and two pairs of pajamas.

 4. Decide How You Are Going to Pack

 I prefer to use trunk organizers instead of suitcases.
 Ranging from $20 to around $60, the trunk organizers fold flat and have several compartments.
 I bring along a tote so I can grab what we need for each stop.
 I also pack a toiletries tote that I can just throw in the larger tote each night.
-If you are camping, you might need want to consider a waterproof bin instead of tote.
+If you are camping, you might want to consider a waterproof bin instead of tote.

 I have also purchased a folding laundry basket that we can drop off at laundromats while we explore various cities.
 When not in use, it lies flat and hardly takes up any space.

 5. Pack Twice